 The bill amends and reenacts R.S.
 34:293.2(5) and introduces new sections R.S.
 34:293.2(12) and (13) to enhance the powers and functions of the Lafayette Economic Development Authority (LEDA) regarding redevelopment.
-Specifically, it allows the authority to purchase adjudicated properties from any political subdivision in Louisiana, which now includes rights and powers granted to parish redevelopment authorities.
-This amendment aims to streamline the authority's ability to acquire properties for redevelopment purposes.
+The amendment to subsection (5) allows the authority to purchase adjudicated properties from any political subdivision in Louisiana, incorporating rights and powers granted to parish redevelopment authorities.
+This change aims to streamline the acquisition of properties for redevelopment purposes.

-Additionally, the new provisions grant LEDA the ability to purchase properties at judicial mortgage sales with a bid that meets or exceeds the minimum advertised bid, prioritizing its bid over others, except for conventional mortgage holders.
-Furthermore, the authority is empowered to initiate expedited quiet title and foreclosure actions to clarify ownership of immovable properties it holds or has acquired through tax sales or from political subdivisions.
-These changes are intended to bolster LEDA's capacity to facilitate economic development and property redevelopment in the designated areas.
+Additionally, the newly enacted subsections (12) and (13) provide LEDA with further capabilities.
+Subsection (12) permits the authority to purchase properties at judicial mortgage sales by submitting a bid that meets or exceeds the minimum advertised bid, with priority over other bids, except for conventional mortgage holders.
+Subsection (13) allows the authority to initiate expedited quiet title and foreclosure actions to clarify ownership of immovable properties it holds or has acquired through tax sales or from political subdivisions.
+These provisions are designed to facilitate LEDA's efforts in property redevelopment and management.

 SB107 Act : 34:2(5)